-- Sending a deploy notification manually to the AppSignal Push API.
+- Creating a deploy notification manually with the AppSignal Push API.

 The first method (

-The second approach (sending a deploy notification manually) is a method only really useful for small applications that use one host.
+The second approach (creating a deploy marker manually) is a method only really useful for small applications that use one host.
 It creates a new deploy marker at a specific time, regardless of the version the application is actually running.
 This also means it's also more error prone.

-This variable is set per instance of an application which has the benefit of every version of an application running at the same time reporting the errors under the correct deploy rather than the latest AppSignal knows about.
+This config option is set per instance of an application which has the benefit of every version of an application running at the same time reporting the errors under the correct deploy, rather than the latest deploy that has been reported to AppSignal.

 For example: If one machine is still running an older version of the application all the errors from that instance are reported under the previous deploy marker rather than the last known deploy marker.